fut-infrastructure/implementation-guide/pages/_includes/ehealth-videoappointment-intro.md

 response instead of just the create request itself, and that the client cannot itself decide the meeting URL or the PIN code, which is defined in the scheduling template.

+The URL to the video appointment is accessible 15 minutes (currently fixed) before the meeting starts.

 The most important fields of the ehealth-videoappointment are described below:

 - description: The "subject" of the video appointment (textual description).